-Muslims for Progressive Values is engaged actively engaged in advocacy efforts at the grassroots, national government, and international level.
+Muslims for Progressive Values is actively engaged in advocacy efforts at the grassroots, national government, and international level.
 These efforts are often collaborative with other organizations.
 Below are some of the documents related to our advocacy.

 Amici Curiae Brief against Trump for rescinding DACA (22 December 2017)

 MPV Joins 87 other religious organizations to support a suit against Trump and the Sec. of Homeland Security for rescinding DACA.

 MPV joins over 1,300 faith leaders to support the Colorado Civil Rights Commission in its case against Masterpiece Cake Shop, the owner of which cited religious beliefs in his refusal to cater for a gay wedding.
 The other signatures on the brief include those of the following: The Central Conference of American Rabbis; The Rocky Mountain Conference of the United Church of Christ; the Reconstructionist Rabbinical Association; the Union for Reform Judaism; Unitarian Universalist Association; Covenant Network of Presbyterians; Friends for Lesbian, Gay, Bisexual, Transgender, and Queer Concerns; Methodist Federation for Social Action; More Light Presbyterians; Muslims for Progressive Values; The Open and Affirming Coalition of the United Church of Christ; Reconciling Ministries Network; Reconcilingworks: Lutherans for full Participation; Religious institute, inc.; Women of Reform Judaism; and nearly 1,300 individual faith leaders.